 In July I visited a friend who has been a medium since childhood, and has also pursued shamanic and Spiritualist training.
 In the course of our visit, we had a "visitation" I have been thinking about ever since.

 We were sitting at the table drinking coffee and Wendy said "Excuse me, but someone is here".
+Her eyes misted and tears ran down her face,which she said happens when there is an intense energy.
 She said that a very tall, thin, black man wearing a flat, disc like mask that was black with a white band across the eye holes and a red spot on the forehead was standing right behind me.
 He put his hands on my shoulders.
 He told her he was something that sounded to her like "samarai", and that he wanted me to help in some way.
 He said that I would help to "revive Yemeja".
 I, of course, neither saw nor heard any of this, but I did feel an intensity in the room.
 Wendy said she also perceived a number of people with him, his tribe.
+They were by the ocean.

-They were showing her images of the ocean, and how they made offerings to the ocean with baskets of fruit, flowers, and small white shells.
+They were showing her images of the ocean, and how they made offerings with baskets of fruit, flowers, and small white shells.
 Tears were running down her face (Wendy says that when the energy is very intense this happens) and she said that he was thanking me.
 Then they were gone.
 I thanked him and said that I would do what I could to the best of my abilities.
+I do not know what that is though.

 |Plank mask from Burkina Faso|

 Shortly after leaving my friend Wendy's house, I went to the Starwood Festival, where I ran into Joy Wedmedyk.
 Joy studied with Malidoma Some in Burkina Faso, and has become an initiated Priestess of Ifa, dedicated to Yemaya, who she calls "The Mother of the World".
-She told me that I needed to go to the ocean, and make offerings to Yemaya, and I felt that meeting Joy, in some way, completed the message.
+She told me that I needed to go to the ocean, and make offerings to Yemaya.

 "Reviving Yemaya", from the perspective of Joy, is "reviving reverence for the Mother of the World."
 Our Mother, ourselves, our living Earth and Her Waters.
 What else can we endeavor to do now, expressed in so very many ways, in prayer, in action?